-On the System / NTP client page, you can configure automatic synchronization of the system time with a time server on the Internet.
+On the System / NTP client page, you can manually set the time and date of the access point or configure automatic synchronization of the system time with a time server on the Internet.

-Figure 161.
+Figure 167.
 The System / NTP client page.